Iruag26/Gauri-J_3/README.md

 ## 📱 Dynamic Comment UI Screens

-These are the mobile mockups showing how the synced comment system works in real-time.
+These are the mobile mockups showing how the synced comment system works in real-time, the most relevant comments will be shown in the comment box itself with the overall mood captured in that particular scene.

 <p float="left">
   <img src="screens/Gauri%20Jagtap_3-1.png" width="400"/>